Valeri Kharlamov

 Valeri Borisovich Kharlamov (Вале́рий Бори́сович Харла́мов, [vɐˈlʲerʲɪj bɐˈrʲisəvʲɪtɕ xɐrˈlaməf]; 14 January 1948 – 27 August 1981) was a Russian ice hockey forward who played for CSKA Moscow in the Soviet League from 1967 until his death in 1981.
-Although small in stature, Kharlamov was a speedy, intelligent, skilled and dominant player, being named the Soviet Championship League most valuable player in 1972 and 1973.
-An offensive player, who was considered very creative on the ice, he also led the league in scoring in 1972.
+Kharlamov was a speedy, intelligent, skilled and dominant player, being named the Soviet Championship League most valuable player in 1972 and 1973.
+An offensive player who was considered very creative on the ice, he also led the league in scoring in 1972.
 He was also a gifted skater who was able to make plays at top speed.
 Kharlamov was considered one of the best players of his era, as well as one of the greatest players of all time.

 In international play, Kharlamov represented the Soviet Union at 11 World Championships, winning 8 gold medals, 2 silvers and 1 bronze.
-He participated in three Olympics, 1972, 1976 and 1980, finishing with two gold medals and a silver, and participated in the 1972 Summit Series against Canada.
+He participated in three Winter Olympics, 1972, 1976 and 1980, finishing with two gold medals and one silver, and participated in the 1972 Summit Series against Team Canada.
 He spent most of his career playing on a line with Vladimir Petrov and Boris Mikhailov, and this trio is considered one of the best in the history of ice hockey.

 Kharlamov was killed in a car accident in 1981.
 After his death, Kharlamov was elected to the International Ice Hockey Federation Hall of Fame, the Hockey Hall of Fame, the Russian Hockey Hall of Fame and was selected as one of the forwards on the IIHF Centennial All-Star Team.
-The Kharlamov Trophy is presented annually to the best Russian hockey player in the NHL, as chosen by his peers.
+The Kharlamov Trophy is presented annually to the best Russian hockey player in the National Hockey League, as chosen by his peers.
 The Kharlamov Cup is presented to the champion of the Minor Hockey League playoffs, and the Kontinental Hockey League named one of their four divisions after him.

 Early life

-Kharlamov was born in Moscow to Boris and Begonita Kharlamov.
-Boris was a mechanic at a factory, Kommunar, while Begonita worked with Aeroflot.
+Kharlamov was born in Moscow to Boris and Begoñita Kharlamov.
+Boris was a mechanic at a factory, Kommunar, while Begoñita worked with Aeroflot.
 Begoñita, who was born Carmen Orive Abad, was Basque and originally from Bilbao, Spain, but moved to the Soviet Union in 1937 as a child refugee from the Spanish Civil War (see Niños de Rusia).
-Kharlamov's parents were factory workers from Moscow.
+Boris Kharlamov's parents were factory workers from Moscow.
 He was named after Valery Chkalov, a pioneering Soviet pilot.
 He also had a younger sister, Tatiana.
-In 1956, when he was 8-years-old, Kharlamov moved to Spain with his mother, though they both returned to the Soviet Union after several months.
+In 1956, when he was eight years old, Kharlamov moved to Spain with his mother, though they both returned to the Soviet Union after several months.
 Due to his mother's heritage, Kharlamov would be nicknamed "The Spaniard" throughout his career.

-At age 5, Kharlamov first started to skate, fastening his father's blades onto his own shoes.
+At age five, Kharlamov first started to skate, fastening his father's blades onto his own shoes.
 He was trained by Boris, who had played hockey himself.
-However, Kharlamov, who enjoyed playing football as well, was quite sickly as a youth; in 1961 he was diagnosed with rheumatic fever and doctors ordered him to cease any physical activity, and spent several months in hospital, though he ultimately recovered with no apparent cause nor lingering effects.
+However, Kharlamov, who enjoyed playing football as well, was quite sickly as a youth; in 1961, he was diagnosed with rheumatic fever and doctors ordered him to cease any physical activity, and spent several months in hospital, though he ultimately recovered with no apparent cause nor lingering effects.